Review How the Driving While High Test Works and 2023 Legal Defenses

-Last St. Patrick’s Day, drivers were made aware by headlines of how DUI checkpoints now include mouth swabs that can tell if you smoked pot days ago.
+Last St. Patrick’s Day, drivers were made aware by headlines of how DUI checkpoints now include driving while high test mouth swabs that can tell if you smoked pot days ago.
 Today, we review what has changed under new laws regarding the growing number of drivers now getting arrested for DUI related to driving while high.

 What is known as driving under the influence is usually referred to as either being intoxicated by blowing over the legal blood alcohol content (BAC) .08 limit of alcohol, driving while high on Marijuana or other illegal drugs, and even prescription medicine.
 Under what the current DUI and DWI laws are, the average driving under the influence offense charge will usually happen in one of two ways.
 The first way is for a driver’s blood alcohol concentration, the amount of alcohol in a person’s body being at or over .08 BAC.
 The second way is drugged driving which does not depend on the amount of alcohol in a driver’s system.
 This is how someone can be charged with driving under the influence of Marijuana.

 However, many sober drivers are now wrongly getting arrested for this offense and still having to fight the case out in court all the same.
 The video below of a recent news report investigates this very problem.

 Driving While High Test – Police Now Testing a New DUI Device That Detects Drugs in 5 Minutes

 Since as recently as over 4 years ago in May 2019, police in a growing number of states around the country are leading the charge with a new experimental device they can use to test drivers who might be high.
 Police departments already implementing this driving while high drug DUI testing device, say the newly passed laws for legal recreational marijuana use is resulting in a faster effort to find a drug testing device that can be used during a traffic stop.